One Perfect Day in Porto: An itinerary that will make you fall in love with this city

 Mid-Afternoon

-Given you only have a day (and the tours really are that good), we recommend joining the Free Tour of the Old Town (Ribeira neighbourhood).
-Giving you an insight into the cultural side (or soul) of Porto, it covers a different area (and a different, though no less enthusiastic guide, will provide their own twist to the tour).
+Given that you only have a day (and the tours are suitable), we recommend joining the Free Tour of the Old Town (Ribeira neighbourhood).
+Giving you an insight into Porto’s cultural side (or soul), it covers a different area (and a distinct, though no less enthusiastic, guide will provide their twist to the tour).
 The meeting point is the same as in the morning.
+The tour begins at 15:00 and lasts approximately two hours.

 Igreja Paroquial De Santo Ildefonso